-Incremental budgeting helps you build next year's budget by picking up where you left off.
-You start with this year's numbers and make the tweaks you know are coming.
-Most companies use it because it’s quick, familiar, and means you don’t have to redo every line item.
-If you’re juggling deadlines and departments, incremental budgeting keeps things moving without forcing you to rebuild everything every cycle.
+Incremental budgeting helps you build next year's new budget by picking up where you left off.
+Instead of building a new budget from scratch, you start with your previous budget and make the tweaks you know are coming.
+Most companies use it because it feels legitimately fast, familiar, and skips forcing you to rejustify every dollar you spent.
+If you navigate tight deadlines and manage multiple departments, an incremental budget keeps things moving without forcing you to rebuild everything every cycle.

-But speed has trade-offs.
-When you lean on last year’s budget, you can accidentally carry over old problems or miss big shifts in your business.
-The trick is knowing when incremental budgeting works, how to adjust it, and when you need a deeper review.
+But speed has trade-offs that show up later.
+When you lean on last year's budget, you can accidentally carry over old problems or miss major shifts in your business model.
+The trick is knowing when incremental budgeting works, how to adjust it properly, and when you need to stop and do a deeper review instead.

 Definition of incremental budgeting

-Incremental budgeting means you use last period’s numbers as your starting point and then adjust for what’s next.
-Instead of justifying every expense from scratch, you zoom in on what’s changing, like inflation, new hires, or a new project.
+Incremental budgeting means you use your previous budget as your starting point and then adjust for what comes next.
+Instead of justifying every expense from scratch (that's zero-based budgeting), you zoom in on what changes, like inflation, new hires, or a new project.

 The core formula is simple:

-Current period budget = previous period budget + incremental adjustments + new expenses
+Your new budget = previous budget + incremental adjustments + new expenses

-You can make those adjustments a flat percentage, tweak specific line items, or tie them to business drivers (think headcount or revenue).
-However you do it, you’re just layering on top of what you already have.
+You can make those adjustments a flat percentage, tweak specific line items, or tie them to business drivers like headcount or revenue.
+However you do it, you simply layer on top of what you already have.

 This approach really shines in collaborative planning environments.
 Departments submit budgets fast, and finance teams pull them together without fuss.